Skip to main content

 Brew’s REST API gives you secure, programmatic access to core email marketing features.
 Use the API to:

-• Send transactional emails using your published email designs
+• Send transactional emails using your published email templates

-• Trigger automations with events and update contact data
+• Trigger automations with custom events and payloads

 The API is designed for easy integration with your backend, CRM, or internal tools.
 All API endpoints are secured with HTTPS and use Bearer token authentication.